hadirkhan10/chisel3-wiki/Chisel-Introduction.md

 language is our desire to change the way that electronic system design takes place.
-We believe that it is important to not only teach students how to design circuits, but also to teach them how to design {\em circuit generators}---programs that automatically generate designs from a high-level set of design parameters and constraints.
+We believe that it is important to not only teach students how to design circuits, but also to teach them how to design *circuit generators* ---programs that automatically generate designs from a high-level set of design parameters and constraints.
 Through circuit generators, we hope to leverage the hard work of design experts and raise the level of design abstraction for everyone.